UKCloud/documentation/articles/vmware/vmw-how-update-vm-settings.md

 ## General

 View and changes properties such as the VM/host name, OS type and version.
 You can also see if VMware Tools is installed on the VM and change the storage policy for the VM.
-For more information on storage policies, see [*Storage policies*](vmw-ref-storage-policies.md).

 ![Virtual Machines: General section](images/vmw-vcd91-vm-general.png)